A topic from the subject of Biochemistry in Chemistry.

 1. Amino acids are the building blocks of proteins.

-2. There are 20 different amino acids that occur naturally in proteins.
+2. There are 20 different amino acids commonly found in naturally occurring proteins.

 3. Amino acids are linked together by peptide bonds to form proteins.

-4. Proteins have a wide variety of functions in the body, including structural, enzymatic, and hormonal functions.
+4. Proteins have a wide variety of functions in the body, including structural, enzymatic, hormonal, transport, and immune functions.

 Main Concepts